sandeshshetty/robofriends/README.md

 # React learning project

-Examples of components, properties, state, lifecycle and events using the React framework.
+Examples of components, properties, state, lifecycle and events using the React framework

-Go to https://sandeshshetty.github.io/robofriends to see a live demo of this repository
+Go to https://sandeshshetty.github.io/robofriends/ to see a live demo of this repository

 ## Available Scripts